Skip to content

 The International Mission Board missionary cringed just thinking about how much it might cost to restock.
 Inflation has been a global hot topic for months.
 Experts try to predict how it will affect the economy, but for most people, it doesn’t hit home until they pay for groceries or utilities.
 For the Newman family living in Europe, restocking with the basics — milk, cereal, bread and lunch meat for a few days — cost 153 Euros, or $162.89.

-“When we first moved here a baguette cost 90 cents but now it’s Euro 1,20 ($1.28) … I look at these basics and know every bit of it comes from the generosity of others,” the veteran missionary said.
+“When we first moved here a baguette cost 90 cents but now it’s ($1.28) … I look at these basics and know every bit of it comes from the generosity of others,” the veteran missionary said.

 “We are able to remain present among the lost because Southern Baptists, who are also experiencing an increased cost of living, continue to be generous and give [to the Lottie Moon offering].”

-IMB president Paul Chitwood admits staggering inflation rates at home and around the world have created some significant financial challenges for Southern Baptist missionaries.
+IMB President Paul Chitwood admits staggering inflation rates at home and around the world have created some significant financial challenges for Southern Baptist missionaries.

 Utility costs for missionaries in Europe skyrocketed, as have the cost of goods in many of the countries in North Africa and the Middle East.
 Lebanon’s inflation rate recently slowed to 158.46% from 162.47.
 In comparison, the United States’ inflation rate ended the year around 7.1%.
-Food in Lebanon has increased so much that residents talk more about the “food inflation” that peaked at 280%, making it more than $20 to buy a gallon of milk.
+Food in Lebanon has increased so much residents talk more about the “food inflation” that peaked at 280%, making it more than $20 to buy a gallon of milk.

 Thankfully, Southern Baptists are rising to meet the challenges of keeping missionaries on the field, no matter how inflation impacts different countries.
 Churches gave more generously through the 2021 Lottie Moon Christmas Offering than any time in the IMB’s 177-year history.
 Every penny of the $203.7 million raised goes to missionaries on the field.